 Evaluate the possible scenarios – what are the causes of these feelings?
 If they continue, what might happen next?
 Will they escalate, or diminish?
 How might they play out?
 People with this skill have a rich emotional vocabulary, they understand how people can feel mixed emotions about something and they are really good at knowing the right things to say when someone is emotional.

 Imagine that you have a situation where you have to downsize your team.
 Your organisation is offering voluntary redundancies and one of your team applies.
 She says to you “It’s a lot of money and I’d like to take it up”.
 You agree.
 As she presented a logical reason to leave, you assume she is happy.
 Let’s imagine what she might be feeling.
 She might be sad about leaving the team, they have been together for years.
 She might be feeling devalued because you agreed so readily.
-Or anxious about the future.
-Or thrilled about the opportunity.
+Maybe she is anxious about the future.
+Perhaps she is thrilled about the opportunity.
 Or curiously enough, she might be feeling all of these emotions all at once!
-Its complex.
+Emotional Intelligence Skills are complex.

-A leader who understands emotions would have a chat to the person about how they are feeling.
+A leader who understands emotional intelligence skills would have a chat with the person about how they are feeling.
 They might prompt a bit with something like “If I was leaving, I’d be a bit sad to leave my team”.
 Expressing empathy and understanding is a powerful tool.

 4 Manage emotions:

 The ability to manage emotions doesn’t mean putting emotions on hold, ignoring them or never acting emotionally.
 What it does mean is that you integrate emotions into your decision making and behaviour in a way that is constructive and enhancing.
 People who are good at this are able to think clearly when experiencing strong emotions.
 Their emotions are inputs to decisions and behaviours, not drivers.
 They value emotions without overvaluing them.

 Long-term emotional management takes three things: